Monday & Tuesday Intake starts September 2022 (Plus Thursdays & Fridays class days Intake starts September 2022, subject to demand)

-A Chinese medicine practitioner should rely on observational skills as well eliciting answers from the patient to form his diagnosis.
-Our programme therefore establishes a strong base of non-verbal skills first, before introducing verbal skills, ultimately allowing the practitioner to make full use of the diagnostic tools at its disposal.
+A Chinese medicine practitioner not only asks a patient questions but also uses all of their senses – especially observation – to arrive at a diagnosis.
+Our programme establishes a strong base of non-verbal skills before introducing verbal skills, allowing the practitioner to develop a good grasp of all the diagnostic tools that are a part of the accomplished practitioner’s toolbox.

-The programme is developed in keeping with the core values set out by the various professional bodies.
-In particular it fosters critical thinking, by encouraging students to question their own beliefs, as well as the received wisdom of those around them.
+The CCA programme was developed in alignment with the core values set out by acupuncture’s educational and professional bodies.
+In particular, it fosters critical thinking by encouraging students to question their own beliefs, as well as the received wisdom of those around them.
 We provide a climate where competent, safe and ethical, open-minded practitioners develop, who will be ready to engage with the continuous professional development required of professionals healthcare providers, as well as participate in the further evolution of Chinese Medicine and wider public debate surrounding complementary healthcare.

 The programme is designed to: